|Dream Bigger, Create Legacy

 YOU 177 is a big-picture journey from dreams to legacy that takes students to a new mental place – and amazing things start growing.

-Grounded in a decade of research, it's about a dynamic 7-Generation World that empowers students to achieve more and be more.
+Grounded in two decades of research, it's about a dynamic 7-Generation World that empowers students through meaningful intergenerational connections to achieve more and be more.

 This is one of the most important journeys you'll ever take.
 It will not only inspire students, but also teachers, parents, grandparents and your whole community.
 It's not a program or curriculum or "one more thing to do."
 It's an exciting way to do what you're doing bigger and better.